CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 ## Run the Server Sidecar

 The server sidecar enables Catena to be aware of your game server without requiring any changes to the code of the game server itself.
-It is additionally able to make requests on behalf of your game server if you so choose.
+Additionally, it is able to make requests on behalf of your game server if you so choose.
 The sidecar will augment connection details and can translate requests between different backends so your server only needs to implement one SDK interface.
 See [Sidecar](Sidecar.md) for more details.

-First download the Sidecar to the machine, the latest release can be found [here](https://github.com/CatenaTools/sidecar/releases/).
-Alternatively, clone and build the sidecar.
+First download the Sidecar to the machine you are running the game server on.
+The latest release can be found [here](https://github.com/CatenaTools/sidecar/releases/).
+Be sure to download the version for your platform.
+If you are following this tutorial, use the Windows x64 Version.

+Alternatively, if you so choose, you can clone and build the sidecar.

-In the same directory as the sidecar, add a `config.json.` There is an example in the  sidecar repo here: https://github.com/CatenaTools/sidecar/blob/main/config.json
+In the same directory where the sidecar compiled binary is located, add a `config.json.` There is an example in the [sidecar repo](https://github.com/CatenaTools/sidecar/blob/main/config.json).

 ```json
 {